Properties of databases: Access rights

 Default pointer file (saved search) access rights

 Here you may define which Roles have which default Access rights to individual saved searches for this database table: this setting is independent from the Access setting for the database as a whole above.
 You can indicate for each role whether no access (None), Read access, Write access or Full access must apply.
-If a role is not linked to this database, then each user linked to that role has full access by default.
-A user without a role always has full access.
+If a role is not linked to this database, then each user linked to that role has full access by default to his or her own saved searches, but only read access to those of others.
+By default, a user without a role also has full access to his or her own saved searches but only read access to those of others.
+Users with the $ADMIN role have full access to all saved searches.
 Users are assigned to roles in the application setup.
-Individual saved searches for which no access rights have been specified, are visible to everyone.
-If a user wants their saved search to be private, they should set the $REST access to None. $REST in this case means “everyone but the owner and $ADMIN”. $REST = None means that new saved searches are invisible to anyone but the owner.
-The owner of a saved search always has access to his or her own saved search.

 New saved searches will actually be assigned these default access rights, so in their properties you can view them (or remove them).
 Note that the access rights you set here, only apply to saved searches created from now on: existing saved searches are not affected!